tefantasy/MSc_project/README.md

 # Exploiting Motion and Visibility Cues for Tackling Occlusions in Multiple Object Tracking

-This repository provides the code for [Exploiting Motion and Visibility Cues for Tackling Occlusions in Multiple Object Tracking], a master's project of MSc DSML at UCL.
+This repository provides the code for the project [Exploiting Motion and Visibility Cues for Tackling Occlusions in Multiple Object Tracking].
+This is a master's project of MSc DSML, done in Prism group, CS department, UCL.

+**Note:** PDF version of the thesis will be available in this repository soon.

 ## Installation